egedursun/bimod-lab/README.md

 ### TODO LIST

-- [ ] Integrate Sheetos for local use
 - [ ] Integrate Sheetos for Google Docs use.
-- [ ] Make sure user permissions are intact.
-- [ ] Integrate DELETE ALL page on user settings page for sheetos.

 **BUGS:**
 - [ ] Bug regarding the Select2 fields must be resolved.